qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

 The points that are added to the map will be stored in a separate text file (:file:`[filename].points`) usually together with the raster image.
-This allows us to reopen the Georeferencer plugin at a later date and add new points or delete existing ones to optimize the result.
+This allows us to reopen the Georeferencer at a later date and add new points or delete existing ones to optimize the result.
 The points file contains values of the
 form: ``mapX, mapY, pixelX, pixelY``.
 You can use the |loadGCPpoints|
 :sup:`Load GCP points` and |saveGCPPointsAs| :sup:`Save GCP points as` buttons to